joelong01/secret-sample/README.md

     gh auth login --scopes user,repo,codespace:secrets

 ```
 >Prompt the user for the name for the service principal, the subscription and the tenant id.
-To make it easier for the user, print out a table of all subscriptions they have access to, along with the associated tenant id.
+To make it easier for the user, print out a table of all subscriptions they have access to, along with the associated names and ids.
 ```sh
     echo -n "Name of the service principal: " read -r -p "" sp_name